CTCycle/XREPORT-radiological-reports-generator/README.md

 - `image_shape:` automatically calculated full image shape
 - `num_samples:` number of images to consider prior to generating train and test datasets
 - `test_size:` fraction of num_samples to use as validation data
+- `data_augmentation:` whether or not to perform data agumentation on images (significant impact on training time)

 ### Requirements
 This application has been developed and tested using the following dependencies (Python 3.10.12):